Joseph Coutts

 Joseph Coutts (born 21 July 1945) is a Pakistani prelate of the Catholic Church, who served as Archbishop of Karachi from 2012 to 2021.
 He served as Bishop of Faisalabad from 1998 to 2012.

-Pope Francis created Coutts a cardinal on 28 June 2018.
+Pope Francis made Coutts a cardinal on 28 June 2018.

 Biography

-Coutts was born in Amritsar, British India on 21 July 1945.
+Coutts was born in Amritsar, British India, on 21 July 1945 in a Goan family.
+His father Pedro Jose Couto was from Aldona, a village in North Goa, and the family's home was at Ucassaim.
+Anil Joseph Thomas Couto, Archbishop of Delhi, is his first cousin.
+Coutts can speak several languages including English, Italian, German, French, Urdu, Punjabi and Sindhi.
 He received his religious training at the Christ the King seminary in Karachi and was ordained a priest in Lahore, Pakistan, on 9 January 1971.

 After ordination, he completed ecclesiastical studies in Rome from 1973 to 1976 and then became professor of philosophy and sociology at Christ the King Regional Seminary, Karachi, rector of St. Mary's Minor Seminary, Lahore, and diocesan vicar general from 1986 to 1988.

 On 5 May 1988 he was appointed Coadjutor Bishop of Hyderabad in Pakistan by Pope John Paul II and consecrated a bishop on 16 September.
 He chose as his episcopal motto the word Harmony.
 He became Bishop of Hyderabad on 1 September 1990.
 On 27 June 1998 he was appointed Bishop of Faisalabad.

 Coutts is the longtime Chairman of Caritas Pakistan and directed its earthquake relief efforts in 2005.

 In Faisalabad he developed ties with Muslim scholars and clerics.
 The Catholic University of Eichstätt-Ingolstadt, Germany, awarded Bishop Coutts the 2007 Shalom Prize for his commitment to interfaith dialogue in Pakistan.
 For 25 years, the award has been given to people and projects working for human rights.